stevekrouse/WoofJS/README.md

 #### woof.js core library

-If you'd like to contribute to the core WoofJS library, you will edit the code in src/woofjs.es6.js.
+If you'd like to contribute to the core WoofJS library, you will edit the code in src/woofjs.es6.js , but these edits need to be compiled to dist/woof.js using babel

-You will then use babel to compile src/woof.es6.js to dist/woof.js with the included .babelrc

-For more help, see the more detailed instructions below.

-### Getting started

-1. Clone WoofJS to your development environment of choice.
-2. Take a look at our issues and see if there are any issues that speak to you as good places to tackle first.
-Pay particular attention to issues labeled "good student projects."
-3. Fork the repo, make your changes, and submit a pull request

-#### More detailed instructions to get started

-1. We recommend using https://c9.io as your development environment -- when you create an account, it asks for a credit card, but it won't charge you.

-2. Create a new basic HTML workstation, and clone the Woof repository.

-3. Initialize npm (the following command makes this as simple as possible)

-    ```
-    npm init --yes
-    ```
-4. Install babel-cli and babel-preset-es2015 (npm may give you some warnings but don't worry)

-    ```
-    npm install babel-cli babel-preset-es2015 --save-dev
-    ```

-#### Making changes to the core library and compiling with babel

-You will make your edits in src/woof.es6.js but these need to be compiled to dist/woof.js

 There are two options to do this: